CDRouter Developers Guide

 “Test organization.png”

 Test modules are Tcl files.
 A single test module file contains individual test cases and related Tcl code used by those test cases.
 Besides test modules, a test suite contains two special files.
 A file named modules is known as a test suite’s modules file and is used to identify all of the test modules (files) that are part of the test suite.
-A file named config.dic is known as a test suite’s configuration dictionary and is used to define configuration parameters known as testvars which can be used to control the behavior of test cases. cdrouter-cli looks for these two files and automatically loads them if found.
+A file named config.dic is known as a test suite’s configuration dictionary and is used to define configuration parameters known as testvars which can be used to control the behavior of test cases.
+The underlying CDRouter software looks for these two files and automatically loads them if found.

 Pktsrc library